 Every vehicle in Ontario must carry at least $200,000 in third party liability coverage but most people choose to increase that amount to $1 million or $2 million in coverage.
-Third party liability insurance protects you in the event you damage someone else’s property or if you injure or kill someone.
+Third-party liability insurance protects you in the event you damage someone else’s property or if you injure or kill someone.

 Accident Benefits is another mandatory coverage in Canada.
 It will help cover income replacement, medical needs, rehabilitation, non-earner benefits, and caregiver costs if you are injured or killed in a motor vehicle accident.
-In 2010, Ontario changed their insurance laws to give you more options when it comes to your accident benefits coverage.
+In 2010, Ontario changed its insurance laws to give you more options when it comes to your accident benefits coverage.